W. W. Bartley III: Author and editor

 Bartley published a biography of the philosopher Ludwig Wittgenstein, titled simply Wittgenstein, in 1973.
 The book contained a relatively brief, 4–5 page treatment of Wittgenstein's homosexuality, relying mainly on reportage from the philosopher's friends and acquaintances.
 This matter caused enormous controversy in intellectual and philosophical circles; many perceived it as a posthumous "attack" on Wittgenstein.
+For example one review by Reuben Goodstein criticized what he called Bartley's "vicious and unsubstantiated charge of promiscuity ... written in language which is calculated to give the maximum offence both to Wittgenstein's family and to the many who knew and admired him".
+He adds that "Bartley's claim to have met in the parks and bars of Vienna men who remembered chance encounters with Wittgenstein more than fifty years ago is as mischievously irresponsible as his pretence to support the charge by quotations from letters which in fact do not at all support the construction Bartley places upon them".

 Some foreign translations of the book, such as the first edition of the Spanish translation, omitted the "offending" material.
 In the second edition of the biography (La Salle, Illinois: Open Court, 1985, pp. 159–97), Bartley answered the objections of critics, pointing out that Wittgenstein's periods of active homosexuality are verified by the philosopher's own private writings, including his coded diaries, and that extensive confirmation was also available from people who knew Wittgenstein in Vienna between the two World Wars, including ex-lovers.
 Bartley also considered, and rejected, the idea of a connection between the private life and the philosophy.

-Bartley also wrote a biography of Werner Erhard, the founder of est. Bartley was graduate of Erhard Seminars Training and served on the advisory board of Est, an educational company.
+Bartley also wrote a biography of Werner Erhard, the founder of Erhard Seminars Training.
+Bartley was graduate of Erhard Seminars Training and served on its advisory board.

 Bartley edited Lewis Carroll's book Symbolic Logic (see symbolic logic), including the second volume, which Carroll had never published.

 Bartley extended Popperian epistemology in his book The Retreat to Commitment, in which he describes pancritical rationalism (PCR), a development of critical rationalism and panrationalism.
 PCR attempts to work around the problem of ultimate commitment or infinite regress by decoupling criticism and justification.
 A pancritical rationalist holds all positions open to criticism, including PCR, and never resorts to authority for justification.

 Parts of Popper's Realism and the Aim of Science, a book that Bartley edited, and the Addendum to the fourth edition of The Open Society and Its Enemies contain passages that are commonly interpreted as Popper's acceptance of Bartley's views.
 Mariano Artigas held that these were in fact written by Bartley himself.

 Alan Ebenstein, a biographer of F. A. Hayek, criticized Bartley for the extent of the changes he made as the editor of The Fatal Conceit, a book attributed to Hayek.
 Bruce Caldwell suggests that the book in its published form may actually have been written by Bartley.